impresso/impresso.github.io/old_pages/project.overview.04.md

 ---
-title: "RESOURCES"
+title: 'RESOURCES'
 type: section
 lang: en
 group: project.overview
 layout: page
 permalink: /project/overview/resources
 figure:
-  - src: forum_z_impresso_web_online_smaller.png
+  - src: forum_zImpressoweb_online_smaller.png
     caption:
 ---

-To help you make the most of the available collections of digitised newspapers, you are invited to check out some pedagogical material the impresso project has produced.
+To help you make the most of the available collections of digitised newspapers, you are invited to check out some pedagogical material the Impresso project has produced.

 <!-- more -->

 ### IMPRESSO Challenges